AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 Creating an R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to Kargin-Onatski algorithm.

 # Installation
+If you have MacOS, be sure to have Fortran installed.
+In case, follow the instructions in this link `https://cran.r-project.org/bin/macosx/tools/`.
 Run the script `T_Installing.R`, simply changing the working directory according to yours.

 # Testing